m-aishah/AirBnB_clone/README.md

 4. Access the website in your browser

 ## Contact Information
-4. If you have questions or feedback about this project, please feel free to contact the project maintainers:
+If you have questions or feedback about this project, please feel free to contact the project maintainers:
-	* Aisha Mabayoje
+	* Aishah Mabayoje
 	* Ezejanu Dike